-Your therapist will listen to you in confidence and will not talk to anyone else about you or gossip about what you say.
+Your therapist will listen to you in confidence and will not talk to anyone else about you or be disrespectful and gossip about what you say and share information in general conversation without thinking about where it came from and what it means to the person who shared it.
 Protecting a client's confidentiality and privacy is essential for building trust.